 Product prices and availability are accurate as of the date/time indicated and are subject to change.
 Any price and availability information displayed on [relevant Amazon Site(s), as applicable] at the time of purchase will apply to the purchase of this product.

-However, there are many styles of boots that look good with slack and suits.
+However, many styles of boots look good with slack and suits.
 You just have to be bold and choose the right type of boots.
-I wrote a post you may find useful: Good-Looking Cowboy Boots You Can Wear With a Suit or Slacks.
+I wrote a post you may find helpful: Good-Looking Cowboy Boots You Can Wear With a Suit or Slacks.

 However, there are boots designed to wear when riding horses and are also suitable for hiking.
 These boots are not typical cowboy boots; they have soles with grip and laces.

-Wearing boots isn’t typically good for your foot health, especially if you take long walks.
+Wearing boots isn’t typically good for your foot health, especially for long walks.
 No matter how comfortable your cowboy boots are, they can’t replace a good pair of walking shoes.

-If you work in an environment that requires steel toes or protective leather boots, there are some excellent cowboy boots to choose from.
-You need to ensure to select a good-fitting pair made with flexible materials, square toe boxes, and a sole with traction.
+If you work in an environment that requires steel toes or protective leather boots, there are some excellent cowboy boots.
+You must select a good-fitting pair made with flexible materials, square toe boxes, and a sole with traction.

 Here are my choices: 5 of the Very Best Cowboy Work Boots – Square Toe.
-These boots provide excellent protection and are designed comfortable enough that you can wear them all day, if needed.
+These boots provide excellent protection and are designed to be comfortable enough to wear them all day if needed.

 Tips To Consider When Buying Cowboy Boots